zakirkun/jscontext/README.md

     clsBind binded function to get value from continuation local storage by key.
   - `set()`
     clsBind binded function to set value from continuation local storage by key.
+  - `setWithTimeout()`
+    clsBind binded function to set value from continuation local storage by key with timeout.
   - `namespace`
     gets the continuation namespace data.
 - `contextMiddleware(context: ContextReturn)`